openvinotoolkit/model_server/docs/docker_container.md

 | `"target_device"` | `"CPU"/"HDDL"/"GPU"/"NCS"/"MULTI"/"HETERO"` |  Device name to be used to execute inference operations.
 Refer to AI accelerators support below. ||

 #### To know more about batch size and shape parameters refer [Batch Size and Shape document](shape_and_batch_size.md)
+#### NOTICE: For CLI numerical values in quotes are allowed but for JSON config aren't.

 </details>